rhdtownsend/gyre/doc/source/user-guide/example-walkthrough.rst

 * The number of iterations ``n_iter`` should be moderate; values above 20 or so indicate that GYRE is having problems converging.

 * The mode radial order ``n_pg`` should be monotonic-increasing.
-Departures from this behavior can happen for a number of reasons:
+Departures from this behavior can happen for a number of reasons, that are discussed in the :ref:`troubleshooting` chapter.

-  * Missing values can indicate that GYRE has skipped a mode in frequency space; the fix is to use a finer frequency grid.

-  * Missing values together with duplicate and/or non-monotonic values can indicate that GYRE isn't resolving the spatial structure of eigenfunctions; the fix is to use a finer spatial grid.

-  * Missing values together with duplicate and/or non-monotonic values can *also* incdicate problems with the input stellar model --- for instance, incorrect values for the Brunt-Vaisala frequency across density discontinuities; the fix is to stop expecting GYRE to give sensible output when fed crap stellar models!

 After processing the dipole modes, GYRE repeats the search steps for the quadropole modes.
 Once the overall run is complete, a number of